erhathaway/node-typescript-boilerplate/README.md

 ## Distributable

-The distributable is built from `src/index.ts`
+The distributable is built from `src/index.ts`.
+If you don't want a distributable you can delete the `src/index.ts` file and the entry in `rollup.config.js`

 If you are trying to publish a package for use by another codebase, you'll want to use this.

 ## Static

 Sometimes you want to just transpile TS to JS.
-Files in here will appear in `dist/static`.
+Files in `src/static` here will appear in `dist/static`.
+If you don't want static file transpilation that aren't binaries or distributables you can delete the files in `src/static/` file and the entry in `rollup.config.js`